FeatureBaseDB/www/content/blog/marginal-performance-improvements.md

 ![Performance Improvement](/img/blog/marginal-performance-improvements/performance-chart.png)
 *Performance Improvement*

 In short, the performance improvement was fantastic: an order of magnitude faster, and two orders of magnitude less memory usage.
-This doesn't look ike a "marginal improvement," you might say.
+This doesn't look like a "marginal improvement," you might say.
 That's true, for this case in itself.
 As just one of five union-in-place functions, and one of 23 in-place functions, the overall effect on general query performance is tempered somewhat.
 Still, we're proud of the progress.